Reedo0910/Sound-VR2/README.md

 # VR Sound Mapping - Phase 2

+## Known Bug

+- Same audio may play from the same other Teddy/Radio

 ## Task List

 1. [long] (Radio 1 of 3) Find out the waterfall sound (0-2)